baltimoreheritage/tours/black-jewish-civil-rights.md

 > Discrimination against the Negro people means discrimination against Jews, Catholics and all minorities.
 Segregation is a policy used to divide people and results in inferior living conditions and recreational facilities for all.
 > —Stanley Askin, July 1948

-**1943 July 17**: Dallas F. Nicholas contacts Baltimore Board of Recreation and Parks for all-black Baltimore Tennis Club calling for an end to the segregation of courts
+- **1943 July 17**: Dallas F. Nicholas contacts Baltimore Board of Recreation and Parks for all-black Baltimore Tennis Club calling for an end to the segregation of courts
-**1948**: Young Progressives of Maryland, a political group of college-aged men and women in Baltimore, joined with the black Baltimore Tennis Club to stage a protest of Druid Hill Park's segregated tennis facilities, cries of communism were immediate:
+- **1948**: Young Progressives of Maryland, a political group of college-aged men and women in Baltimore, joined with the black Baltimore Tennis Club to stage a protest of Druid Hill Park's segregated tennis facilities, cries of communism were immediate:

 > The interracial game was planned and advertised, but stopped by police before any actual play could take place.
 All of the players were arrested, along with several spectators who were heard to yell, "This is Nazi Germany!
 Why can't they play?
 They're 33 American citizens!"
 As they were arrested, the protestors began singing songs like "America, the Beautiful," "My Country 'Tis of Thee," and the Negro National Anthem.

 **Stanley Askin** was a twice-wounded leader of a Ranger battalion in the D-Day landing at Normandy, later said:

 > “Segregation, we reasoned, was indefensible.
 Many of those who agreed with us were Jewish.
-Early on we had learned that if you scratch a racist, you often uncover an anti-Semite. “
+Early on we had learned that if you scratch a racist, you often uncover an anti-Semite."

 Historian Deb Weiner writes: